-The aim of this option is to provide both tall vegetation cover from the mid- to late-season and safe nesting habitat, with delayed and corncrake-friendly mowing to prevent nest and bird destruction.
+Corncrake - Credit: RSPB, Chris Gomersall The aim of this option is to provide both tall vegetation cover from the mid- to late-season and safe nesting habitat, with delayed and corncrake-friendly mowing to prevent nest and bird destruction.
+Only grassland you intend to mow should be entered into this option.
 Corncrakes use long vegetation as cover for breeding from spring until late-summer and research shows that delaying the date of mowing can increase breeding success markedly.
 Mowing from the inside of the field outwards (the reverse of the usual practice), or using another method that allows chicks to escape, increases the number of chicks that survive mowing.
 Providing cover Ceasing agricultural operations, including grazing, from 15 May will allow corncrake to use the grassland for breeding without disturbance.
 Ideally, the sward height should be at least 20 centimetres through the main part of the summer.
 You may need to add nutrients to achieve this.
 Get soil tests carried out and ask for advice on whether applying fertiliser and / or lime would be appropriate for your grassland.
 Any applications should be carried out before 15 May.
 Delayed and corncrake-friendly mowing Three cutting dates are offered in the option: 1 August, 15 August and 1 September.
 Corncrakes are at high risk of being killed when fields are mown so choose as late a cutting date as possible without compromising your farm operations.
 Early mowing can also destroy nests.
 Up to about 60 per cent of chicks are killed by usual mowing practices because birds are reluctant to escape across parts of the field that are already cut.
 Cutting fields in a 'corncrake-friendly' manner can reduce this risk substantially.

 Corncrake-friendly mowing - cut the fields from the centre of the field towards the edges.
-This will avoid driving birds into a central island of grass where they are likely to be killed as the last cut is taken - leave a two metre uncut strip around the field edges to provide an escape route for birds.
+This will avoid driving birds into a central island of grass where they are likely to be killed as the last cut is taken - leave an uncut strip at least two metres wide around the field edges to provide an escape route for birds.
 If your field is under 40 metres wide, you can leave the uncut strip on one long side of the field.
 Ensure your cutting operations drive the birds towards this strip and not away from it Which fields to choose Returning corncrake settle in plots containing tall herbs before moving into larger hay meadows and silage fields as the grass grows.
 Corncrake do not like to break cover as they move from one field to another.
 Therefore, corncrake mown grassland fields are most effective if they are adjacent to plots providing early cover.
-Select fields that are adjacent to plots that can be managed under one of the following options: - Management of Cover for Corncrake - Corncrake Grazing Management - Wild Bird Seed for Farmland Birds The Creation of Cover for Corncrakes capital item could also be used adjacent to this option.
+Unless you receive prior approval to use an alternative location as part of the application process, select fields that are adjacent to plots that can be managed under one of the following options: - Management of Cover for Corncrake - Corncrake Grazing Management - Wild Bird Seed for Farmland Birds The Creation of Cover for Corncrakes capital item could also be used adjacent to this option.